 Dr. Liz Chamberlain (BEd, Brighton; MA, Sussex; EdD, Open) is a Senior Lecturer in Education at The Open University in the Faculty of Wellbeing, Education and Language Studies.
 She is Academic Director for the Leave No Girl Behind project, Strengthening Adolescent Girls' Education (SAGE), in partnership with the NGO, Plan International, working with 22,000 girls in Zimbabwe.
 She is co-Director of the OU's Children's Research Centre.

 Liz has worked in Higher Education for over a decade, supporting both initial teaching students and practising teachers in addition to leading the PGCE (PT) course for a number of years.
 Liz’s specialism is Primary English, and for four years she was the Strategic Consultant on the DfE-funded Everybody Writes project, working closely with both the Book Trust and the National Literacy Trust.
-Liz is currently a Trustee of the United Kingdom Literacy Association and is Chair of its International sub-committee.
+Liz is currently a Trustee of the United Kingdom Literacy Association and Pop Up Projects.

 Prior to working in HE, Liz was a practising teacher and taught in a number of primary schools in London, Devon, Southampton, and in Malaysia.
 She held a variety of positions including English Subject Leader, Leading Literacy Teacher, and Assistant Headteacher.

-Liz brings together her substantial experience of primary education through her successful management as Programme Leader for the Education Studies (Primary) qualifications.
-She leads a team of 7 academics on the new Comparative Studies in Primary Education module (E309), which launches in October 2018, and is underpinned by the UN Sustainable Development Goal 4 Quality Education for All.
+Liz brings together her substantial experience of primary education through her successful management for 3 years as Programme Leader for the Education Studies (Primary) qualifications.
+She led a team of 7 academics on the new Comparative Studies in Primary Education module (E309), which launched in October 2018, and is underpinned by the UN Sustainable Development Goal 4 Quality Education for All.
 The innovations within the module were recognised by the university in 2019 when it won an Open University Teaching Excellence Award.
 She is passionate about ensuring that voices from across the primary education community are heard and that the module represents the very best primary practice at a local, national and global level.

 Liz is regularly invited to lead INSET and work alongside teachers on whole school writing projects.
 She leads workshops at local and national events.